PromitHal/ChaabiAssignPromit/README.md

 ![image](https://github.com/PromitHal/ChaabiAssignPromit/assets/83832850/f22c5970-20b1-4a1f-905d-7034d1ab964a)

 **Initial Steps**

 1. Ensure docker is installed.

 **Install these libraries**

-# !pip install qdrant-client --user
+pip install qdrant-client --user

-# !pip install faker
+pip install faker

-# !pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
+pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118

-# !pip install sentence_transformers
+pip install sentence_transformers

-# !pip install fastapi uvicorn
+pip install fastapi uvicorn

 2. Go to data_loader.py

-    // replace these as per your needs collection_name="Promit_BIGBasket_CHAABI"
+    // replace these as per your needs

+    collection_name="Promit_BIGBasket_CHAABI"

     path_data=r'bigb.csv'

     name_model="all-MiniLM-L6-v2"

     device="cuda"

   A json file corresponding to the data would be saved as "file.json".

-  A numpy file corresponding to embedded vectors would be saved as "vectors.npy" Vector database would be created and data would be uploaded.
+  A numpy file corresponding to embedded vectors would be saved as "vectors.npy"

+  Vector database would be created and data would be uploaded.

   Ensure Docker is running in backgroumd.

-3. You are almost ready to go!
+4. You are almost ready to go!

    Go to the terminal and enter " python main.py".

-   Hurray! now move to: http://localhost:8085/docs#/default/search_startup_api_search_get Click on "GET".
+   Hurray! now move to: http://localhost:8085/docs#/default/search_startup_api_search_get

+   Click on "GET".

    Click on "Try it"

    Enter your query!

    See and enjoy the results.

 Modules:
 1. Main.py

-2. NeuralSearch.py
+3. NeuralSearch.py

-3. MMR.py
+4. MMR.py

-4. data_loader.py
+6. data_loader.py

    **Main.py**: Used for deploying the app using Fast API Please mention collection name in the "collection_name" variable in main.py